vdstack/mockit/README.md

   public abstract sayHola(): string;
 }
 const holaMock = mockAbstract(Hello, ["sayHola"]); // Mockit will help you by hinting you with the names of the abstract methods of your class, using generics to catch the type of the class you pass as the first parameter.

+type HiType = {
+  sayHi(): string;
+};

+interface HiInterface {
+  sayHi(): string;
+}

+const hiTypeMock = mockInterface<HiType>("sayHi"); // same here, the second parameter is the name of the method you want to mock, and it's hinted with generics. const hiInterfaceMock = mockInterface<HiInterface>("sayHi"); // same
 ```

+For TypeScript compiler:

-For TypeScript compiler, hiMock is an instance of Hi, and helloMock is a function with the same signature as hello.
+- hiMock is an instance of the Hi class
+- helloMock is a function with the same signature as hello.
+- holaMock can be used as an instance of any class that extends or implements the abstract class Hola
+- hiTypeMock is an object with a sayHi method, and can also be used as an instance of any class that implements the HiType type
+- hiInterfaceMock is an object with a sayHi method, and can also be used as an instance of any class that implements the HiInterface interface.

 Except they can now be spied on, and their behaviour can be changed at will.

 ## Mocking should be semantic